2233

 Is Now The Time?

-There are several reasons why we think Atlassian is a great business.
-While we'd expect growth rates to moderate from here, its revenue growth has been solid over the last two years.
-Additionally, its impressive gross margins indicate excellent business economics, and its bountiful generation of free cash flow empowers it to invest in growth initiatives.
+We think Atlassian is a good business.
+We'd expect growth rates to moderate from here, but its revenue growth has been strong over the last three years.
+On top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives and its efficient customer acquisition hints at the potential for strong profitability.